gabs086/la_assessment/README.md

 2. Open terminal and type ```yarn install```.
-3. Once the command script runs, it will trigger the unit testing, compiling of ts files, and running the server application.
+3. Once the command script runs, it will install project dependencies and packages, trigger the unit testing, compiling of TS files, and running the server application.
 NOTE: It may take a while.
 4. Once this message appears in the command line.
 It means the server is now running properly
 ```
 process.env: production